department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 dentistry: Use "dental care" instead.

-Department of Veterans Affairs: Note there's no apostrophe on Veterans.
+Department of Veterans Affairs: Note there's no apostrophe in "Veterans."
 On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
 See [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.
 - Do not use "DVA," "Dept of VA," or other non-standard shortened versions.
 See also, the entries "VA" and "VA.gov."
 - **Exception:** When the full, official federal agency name needs to be used, spell out in its entirety on the first instance.
 After the first instance, may shorten to Veterans Affairs or VA.

 Dependents’ Educational Assistance Program: Refer to this as "Survivors' and Dependents' Educational Assistance (DEA) program."
 Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.

-deprivation: Define one first mention in body copy as "a lack of things such as sleep that people need for their physical and mental well being."
+deprivation: Define on first mention in body copy as "a lack of things such as sleep that people need for their physical and mental well being."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 decision notice: Do not refer to as "decision letter."
 The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.